 In 2011, Professor Lore created and now directs the Center for Public Interest Training at the Law School which provides free training for public interest lawyers.
-Professor Lore's commitment to teaching was recognized by Rutgers when he was awarded the 2012 Chancellor's Award for Civic Engagement, the 2013 Chancellor's Award for Teaching Excellence, 2014 Lawyering Professor of the Year, 2015 Professor of the Year, and 2016 Professor of the Year.
+Professor Lore's commitment to teaching was recognized by Rutgers when he was awarded the 2012 Chancellor's Award for Civic Engagement, the 2013 Chancellor's Award for Teaching Excellence, and 2014 Lawyering Professor of the Year.
+Professor Lore was also Professor of the Year in 2015, 2016, 2017, and Co-Professor of the Year in 2018.

 Professor Lore came to Rutgers in 2006 to become the founding co-director of the Children's Justice Clinic, the first Rutgers Law clinic to focus on children.
 As part of the clinic, third-year law students receive academic credit for representing children in southern New Jersey facing juvenile delinquency matters.
 In addition to providing legal services, students also work with their clients to address the causes of delinquency problems in their home environment.